j2commerce/guide/troubleshooting-guide/troubleshooting-guide/troubleshooting-common-issues.md

 Make your changes / overrides.
 Save.
 You need to do the same if you want to override

-## HOW TO make checkout address field labels language friendly <a id="how-to-make-checkout-address-field-labels-language-friendly"></a>
+## HOW TO make checkout address field labels language friendly

 In a multi-lingual Joomla site, the checkout step doesn’t convert to other language and seems to still show in english.
 How to make it appear in your own language ?Simple, just rename the custom field labels as follows and it will quickly consider picking the language strings from your local language pack.